elwiderman/shadystuffs/wp-content/plugins/wpc-estimated-delivery-date/readme.txt

 4. Go to WP-admin > WPClever > Estimated Delivery Date to add your rules

 == Changelog ==

+= 2.5.7 =
+* Fixed: Minor JS/CSS issues in backend
+* Updated: Compatible with WP 6.8 & Woo 9.9

+= 2.5.6 =
+* Fixed: Wrong date for variations

+= 2.5.5 =
+* Fixed: Hide the delivery date on the cancelled/refunded emails
+* Updated: Compatible with WP 6.8 & Woo 9.8

 = 2.5.4 =
 * Updated: Optimized the code